How to Stop Dog Urine From Destroying Your Lawn

 You’ve probably (hopefully) trained your dog not to pee on your carpet, on your sofa or anywhere else in your home, but have you tried just as hard to teach it not to pee on your grass?

-One of our writers here at DIY Gardening has a Labradoodle and previously owned a Miniature Schnauzer.
-Both dogs were trained to avoid the grassy lawn and to instead do their business in a plastic pit filled with sand.
-This protected the lawn from urine scorch marks and burning and also made cleaning up a lot easier.
+I have a labradoodle here and, previously, a Miniature Schnauzer.
+Both dogs were trained to avoid the grassy lawn and to instead do their business in a pit filled with sand.
+This protects the lawn from urine scorch marks and burning and also makes cleaning up a lot easier.

 There is no reason why any dog, of any breed, of any age, cannot be trained to go to the toilet in a specific area.